-Returning to teaching might be easier than you expect.
+Returning to teaching can be easier than you expect.

-If you’re considering coming back to the profession, or if you’re qualified to teach but have never taught in a state school in England, we’re here to help.
+If you’re thinking about returning to teaching, or if you’re qualified to teach but have never taught in a state school in England, we can help.

 Thousands of former teachers return to teaching each year.